Simple-Laboratory/.github/profile/README.md

 # SIMAPSEE - See Your Higher Self

+Our aim is to equip individuals with the tools they need to consciously and consistently visualize their higher selves, leading to a gradual unraveling of that reality through their own actions.

+## Product Description

+Our first product will include:

+- Audible and visual tools for seeing your higher self
+- Personalized actualization pills through a well-documented open-label placebo trial/experiment

 # Welcome to Simapsee!

 We're glad to have you on board and we look forward to working with you!